 10.2 Incident and Inspection Reports

-Incident and inspection reports are used routinely in technical workplaces to respond to occurrences or report observations that may have an impact on decision-making.
+Incident and inspection reports are used routinely in technical workplaces to respond to occurrences or report observations that may have an impact on decision-making and safety.
 More specifically, incident reports are used to report on unusual occurrences or events, such as accidents, thefts, broken or malfunctioning equipment, and human resources issues.
-Inspection reports, on the other hand, are used to report on observations, such as site conditions, installations, and the like.
+Inspection reports, on the other hand, are used to report on observations, such as site conditions, installations, damages, and the like.
+Accidents and incidents are quite different things (Korney, 2009):

 Accident and Incident Reports